Skip to main content

 Well, at least no one would have blamed you for thinking so.

-If you’re no stranger to copywriting legends, you’ll recognise the face in the image below:
+If you’re no stranger to copywriting legends, you’ll recognise this name.

 His mission was to set the Beetle apart in the American automobile market.